 4. Natural Language Processing (NLP): NLP uses statistical methods and algorithms to analyze text and unstructured information to understand the meaning, feeling, and intent.
 A sample use case could be the customer service function, where a customer raises a support ticket in the form of free text that is analyzed to understand and determine levels of urgency, feeling or frustration and then determine the severity/priority of the ticket.

 5. Natural Language Generation (NLG): It’s a technology that helps create text as we speak or write from structured information like fields and numerals.
-It is used where sections of financial analysis reports and insights are generated, e.g. numbers reflecting a company’s performance.
+It is used where sections of financial analysis reports and insights are generated, e.g., numbers reflecting a company’s performance.

-6. Chatbots and virtual agents: These are systems that can interpret voice/text in free form (chat) with standard predefined answers.
+6. Chatbots and virtual agents: These are systems that can interpret voice/text in free form (chat) with predefined standard answers.
 A simple example is the customer service function where a chatbot could answer queries.
 These chatbots can continually learn and build vocabulary to interpret unstructured information.

 7. AI-Decision Systems: These are systems that use a range of technologies, algorithms, and models to solve complex, inter-related decision-making issues.
 Deep learning systems and cognitive abilities can drive these to recognize patterns and apply statistical models and algorithms to make choices and decisions.
-These could also potentially address multiple decision points, e.g. determining the demand for certain products for a weather forecast geography/location, thereby helping to determine the inventory to be housed in a store and identifying the best possible location and route to be chosen for fulfillment.
+These could also potentially address multiple decision points, e.g., determining the demand for certain products for a weather forecast geography/location, thereby helping to establish the inventory to be housed in a store and identifying the best possible location and route to be chosen for fulfillment.